Jean Rosenthal: Career and education

 In 1929, Rosenthal was introduced to Martha Graham at the Neighborhood Playhouse School of the Theatre.
 She became Graham's technical assistant, which led to a lifelong collaboration with Graham.
 She worked with Graham on 36 productions.
-Rosenthal studied lighting design at the Yale School of Drama from 1931 to 1934 with Stanley McCandless.
+Rosenthal studied lighting design at the Yale School of Drama from 1931 to 1934 with Stanley McCandless and George Pierce Baker.

 She returned to New York City, where she joined the Federal Theatre Project in 1935.
 This led to collaborations with Orson Welles and John Houseman.
 She later followed them to the Mercury Theatre, where she was credited as a member of the board in addition to production and lighting manager, although not as lighting designer.

 She was lighting designer for hundreds of productions, including numerous Broadway shows, Martha Graham's dances, the New York City Ballet, and the Metropolitan Opera.
 On Broadway she lit musicals such as West Side Story (1957), The Sound of Music (1959), Take Me Along (1959), A Funny Thing Happened on the Way to the Forum (1962), Fiddler on the Roof (1964), Hello, Dolly!
 (1964), Cabaret (1966), and The Happy Time (1968).